 It’s so fun to make these appliques for projects.

 I did a dry fit of the paper clay appliques to see if the fit okay.

 I sort of painted some Gorilla Wood Glue onto the back of the paper clay appliques to secure them to the top of the wooden silverware box.

-I used some of the antiquing glaze to highlight the paper clay applique.
+Some of the antiquing glaze was used to highlight the paper clay applique.